Let your imagination soar.

 What is TimeSlips?

-The open, poetic language of improvisational storytelling invites people with dementia to express themselves and connect with others.
+The open, poetic language of improvisational storytelling invites people with memory loss to express themselves and connect with others.
+TimeSlips is more than an activity -- it is a way of being in relationship.
+It is better care through creative engagement.

 News & Events